-Burning candles and/or having an open flame in the Residence Halls is prohibited at all times.
+Burning candles and/or having an open flame in the Residence Halls is always prohibited.
 Any candle found with a burnt wick will be confiscated.
 Incense burning is not allowed in residential buildings.
 Flammable liquids, including gasoline or charcoal starter, may not be stored in any Residence Hall facility.
 Any behavior which endangers the safety of residents or facilities is strictly prohibited.